-In this guide, we list the best places to stay whether you’re a younger or older couple, solo traveller, or family travelling with young kids or teens.
-People who enjoy sightseeing and culture, relaxing on the beach, seek epic nightlife, or picturesque landscapes where peace awaits are all taken care of as there really is somewhere to suit every style of traveller on this beautiful island.
+In this guide, we list the best places to stay in crete whether you’re a younger or older couple, solo traveller, or a family travelling with young kids or teens.
+People who enjoy sightseeing and culture, relaxing on the beach, seeking epic nightlife, or visiting picturesque landscapes where peace awaits are all taken care of as there really is somewhere to suit every style of traveller on this beautiful island of Crete.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It costs nothing extra to you but helps keep my site running.
 Thank you for supporting me in this way.

 Where to stay in Crete: The best places around the island

 The Best Areas to Stay in Chania Region, Crete

 The second largest city in Crete and one of the most beautiful, Chania (aka Hania) has 2 parts- the new part and the old part.
 The old town is full of historic character, the picture-postcard harbour instantly recognizable with its Venetian lighthouse and lively bars, cafes, and restaurants that surround the waterfront.
 Behind the Venetian harbour in the heart of the old town, visitors can wander the narrow backstreets that contain countless souvenir shops and boutique hotels but also family homes with kids bikes thrown down outside the front door and old ladies in traditional black gossiping together on their front steps.